Meet the caring and compassionate team that will go the extra mile for you and your beloved pet

 I began working at Stanhope Park in 2009 as a Saturday receptionist, following on from a school work placement.
 I graduated from Harper Adams University in 2017, with a degree in Veterinary Nursing and Practice Management.
 I love the variety that this job brings, no two days are the same!
 I am interested in medical nursing and complimentary therapies and would like to learn more about these in the future.

 At home I have two Rough Collies, five cats and two silkie chickens, which all keep me very busy!

 Lindsay Murray – RVN

-I joined Stanhope Park Vets in 2012 on a Veterinary Care Assistant course.
-I then went on to do my Veterinary Nurse training, to hopefully soon be qualified as a Registered Veterinary Nurse.
-I have always wanted to work with animals and couldn’t see myself doing anything else as it’s such a rewarding career.
+I joined Stanhope Park Veterinary hospital in 2012 whilst completing a Veterinary Care Assistant qualification, and have since completed my nurse training to become a qualified Registered Veterinary Nurse.
+I have always wanted to work with animals and I couldn’t see myself in life doing anything else – it’s such a rewarding career.
 There’s nothing more rewarding than helping an animal in need.